Dust logo surrounded by alternative AI agent platform icons connected by workflow nodes and chat threads

 FAQ

 Dust alternative for non-technical users?
 Carly is email-native, so anyone who can email can use it.
-Sintra and Lindy are also accessible via prebuilt templates.
+Sintra (prebuilt personas) and Lindy (a proactive inbox assistant) are also easy to start with.

 Open-source Dust alternative?
 CrewAI is the closest open-source equivalent for multi-agent systems.
 Both have engineering-team audiences but CrewAI is purely code-based.